zeroc-ice/freeze/java/BuildInstructions.md

 also work on other platforms for which a suitable Java implementation is available.

-### Slice to Java Translator
+### Slice to Java and Slice to Freeze Java Compilers

-You will need the Slice to Java translator.
-ZeroC provides translator binaries for our supported platforms.
-For other platforms, you will have to either port Ice for C++ (which contains the Slice to Java translator), or you will have to translate your Slice files to Java on a supported platform and then copy the generated Java files to your target platform.
+You will need the slice2java and slice2freezej compilers, which are implemented in C++.
+These compilers are included in the Ice and Freeze binary distributions.

 ### Java Version